 Q9.
 Does the data processing transfer across borders outside the EU?

 Q10.
 Does the data processing prevent exercising a right (under the GDPR)?

-In addition to the security concerns identified in the workflow, there are three risk areas out of ten which (given the threshold is two) would result in the requirement for a full DPIA.
-In short, Mrs Smith and all other individuals responsible for that process in a school, are more likely than not required to complete a DPIA for their admissions process and procedure.
+In addition to the security concerns identified in the workflow, there are three risk areas out of ten which, given the threshold is two, would result in the requirement of a full DPIA.
+In short, Mrs Smith and all other individuals responsible for that process in a school are more likely than not required to complete a DPIA for their admissions process and procedure.

 How much work, business analysis and assessment is this?

 Following the guidance from the ICO, by completing the above you will have completed Step 1 of the ICO DPIA checklist.
 You still have Steps 2 (some of which will be documented) to Step 9 that will need completing.

 Step 1: Identify the need for a DPIA

 Step 6: Identify measures to mitigate the risks

 We are seeing that smaller schools are having between 20-50 DPIAs, and larger schools up to 200 DPIAs.
 Each one requires a full assessment by the Data Protection Officer or Data Protection Lead in accordance with the regulation.
 Each one will take around an hour to complete.
 If you are outsourcing, have you scheduled a minimum of 20 hours of involvement from your DPO?
 Thankfully, if you’re working with 9ine, this process will be much easier and quicker.

 What resources do we need to assess the need for and to complete DPIAs?